 Mr. Blackburn received a B.A. in history and a J.D. from The University of Texas at Austin, and an M.S. in environmental science from Rice University.

-Ms. Giblin joined the Climate Leadership Council as a Senior Policy Advisor after 24 years as a partner at Baker Botts L.L.P. where she led the firm's environmental practice group.
+Pamela Giblin joined the Climate Leadership Council as a Senior Policy Advisor after 24 years as a partner at Baker Botts L.L.P. where she led the firm's environmental practice group.
 She is a past president of the American College of Environmental Lawyers and served for many years on EPA’s Clean Air Act Advisory Committee.

 Pamela’s contribution to environmental law is widely cited.
 She has consistently been listed in the environmental law section of The Best Lawyers in America and ranked by Chambers USA as a Star Individual in the environmental field.
 She is the first woman to receive the Distinguished Lawyer Award from the Travis County Bar Association.